OpenVidu/openvidu-loadtest/aws/README.md

 and copy/paste the exit.

-The cloudformation is configured to **not** rollback if it fails, so you could try to login into the instance and check the file:
+The Cloudformation is configured to **not** rollback if it fails, so you could try to login into the instance and check the file:

 `/var/log/cloud-init-output.log`